Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained by volunteering or through internships
+- Provide any relevant experiences you’ve gained from volunteering or through internships

 References:

-- At least two professional references
+- List at least two professional references

-Does a resume letter have to be the Same as a CV?
+Can a Resume Letter be considered exactly the same as a CV?

 How to Write a Professional CV and Resume